 To verify that the app has been fully installed, see Get Started with Marketplace Apps > Verify Installation.
 Once installed, follow the instructions within the Getting Started After Deployment section to access the application and start using it.

-- Recommended minimum plan: 2GB Dedicated Compute Instance or higher, depending on the number of sites and size of the sites you plan on hosting.
+- Recommended minimum plan: 2GB Shared CPU Compute Instance or higher, depending on the number of sites and size of the sites you plan on hosting.

 Getting Started after Deployment

 WHM is the core interface for managing your server and all websites (also called “accounts”).

 http://[ip-address]:2087/, where [ip-address] can be replaced with your Compute Instance’s IPv4 address or rDNS domain (such as

 192-0-2-1.ip.linodeusercontent.com).
 See the Managing IP Addresses guide for information on viewing IP addresses and rDNS.

 rootas the username and use the root password you created when deploying this instance.
 Then click the Log In button.